 Traffic Circles

-When approaching a traffic circle (sometimes called a roundabout), the driver wanting to enter must yield to vehicles already in the circle.
+Right of way at an intersection or traffic circle means that drivers must yield to vehicles already in the circle.
+Traffic circle right of way is straightforward: When approaching a traffic circle (sometimes called a roundabout), the driver wanting to enter must yield to vehicles already in the circle.

-All drivers must yield and, where safe, pull to the side of the road when an emergency vehicle (law enforcement car, fire truck, ambulance) comes from behind or from the opposite direction.
+Yielding the right of way means that all drivers must yield and, where safe, pull to the side of the road when an emergency vehicle (law enforcement car, fire truck, ambulance) comes from behind or from the opposite direction.
 If the non-emergency driver is approaching the same intersection as the emergency vehicle, they must let the emergency vehicle cross through first.

 Move Over Lights

+The meaning of ‘yield right of way’ extends to emergency vehicles.
 When an emergency or hazard vehicle is stopped on any part of a road, including a shoulder, drivers must slow down and, where possible, move one lane away from the emergency or hazard vehicle.

 While the laws in New York about yielding seem clear-cut, they can become complicated when one or more vehicles are involved in an accident.
 Rather than trying to determine fault on your own, it’s highly recommended you work with an experienced personal injury lawyer who knows how to acquire and present evidence.